 Employees tend to follow what their leaders do.
 If your leadership team pushes for a change but doesn’t involve themselves with it, your workers will likely follow suit.

-From C-suite executives down to individual team leaders, all leaders in the business should be champions of the visual way of working and the first adopters.
+From C-suite executives down to individual team leaders, all leaders in the business should be champions of the visual manufacturing way of working and the first adopters.